 NOTE 1—A non-AP STA transmitting an HE MU PPDU sets the TXVECTOR parameter UPLINK_FLAG to 1 if the PPDU is sent to the AP and to 0 if the PPDU is sent to a TDLS STA (see 26.11.2 (UPLINK_FLAG)).
 The HE MU PPDU format enables the non-AP STA to include its AID (i.e., transmitter’s AID if the UPLINK_FLAG is 1 and the receiver’s AID if the UPLINK_FLAG is 0) in the PHY header of the PPDU, and its use is beyond the scope of this standard.

+NOTE 2—Only a 106-tone RU is allowed for a 20 MHz HE MU PPDU that doesn’t span the entire 20 MHz bandwidth and is intended for a single user according to the rules for RU allocation (see 26.5.1.3 RU allocation in an HE MU PPDU) (#4408).

+NOTE 3—Since there is no entry for an RU Allocation subfield in an HE-SIG-B field (see Table 27-26—RU Allocation subfield) defined for just a single 106-tone RU, at least two RUs are indicated in the RU Allocation subfield and two or more corresponding User fields are required in the HE-SIG-B field. (#4408).

 An HE STA shall not transmit an HE MU PPDU with a single user being allocated an RU occupying the entire PPDU bandwidth and a compressed HE-SIG-B field to a peer STA, unless the HE STA has received from the peer STA an HE Capabilities element with the Rx Full BW SU Using HE MU PPDU With Compressed HE-SIG-B subfield in the HE PHY Capabilities Information field equal to 1.